Great Park (Irvine): Attractions

 The Great Park Balloon is the park's signature attraction.
 On July 14, 2007, the balloon ride—designed and operated by Aerophile SA—was the first attraction to open in the park.
 It transports visitors to a height of 500 ft for a panoramic view of the county and the construction of the park.
 The balloon's gondola can fit 25–30 people.

+Also in Great Park is the Wild Rivers Water Park.
+After Wild River's original location was shut down on September 25, 2011, it was rebuilt 10 years later in Great Park's vicinity.
+The new water park had a funding of $60 million USD and held its opening on July 10, 2022.
+This location is around 50% larger than the original waterpark.
+In winter, the waterpark opens up as a winter wonderland, with lights and markets.